ibpdas/ValueLine/README.md

 - a **strategic logic model** — showing how foundations strengthen maturity and enable outcomes
 - a **prioritisation & diagnostic framework** — identifying the shifts that truly unlock progress
-- a **performance & learning dashboard model** — using mixed evidence to build a credible value narrative
+- a **performance & learning dashboard** — using mixed evidence to build a credible value narrative

 Together, these create a clearer line of sight from foundational activity to practical impact — helping leaders focus on what matters most, at the right time, with shared confidence.